The Annals of Frontier and Exploratory Science

 In page 2763 one can find the interface BC and averaging conditions that are wrong:

-The stress field in the composite bulk is assumed to be macroscopically homogeneous, which means constansy of the volume-averaged, or macroscopic, strain MATH and stress MATH tensors, where MATH and $V$ is the volume of meso cell."
+The stress field in the composite bulk is assumed to be macroscopically homogeneous, which means constansy of the volume-averaged, or macroscopic, strain and stress tensors, where and is the volume of meso cell."

 In page 2764 one can find the BC for the REV: